nishant474/Charusat-Blogging-Application/README.md

 This project is a Blogging Application Where user can Login and Register itself and Post Blogging and Anyone can See What other persion had posted
 #Used Technologies is

-Java (core)
+Java (core),
-JSP
+ JSP,
-Servlets
+ Servlets,
-Mysql
+ Mysql,
-Html
+ Html,
-CSS
+ CSS,
-Bootstrap
+ Bootstrap,
-Materialize CSS
+ Materialize CSS,
-Ajax
+ Ajax,
-JQuery
+ JQuery,
-Java Script
+ Java Script,

 #Software required:

-Netbeans
+Netbeans,
-Xammp Server
+ Xammp Server,
-web browser
+ web browser,
-Glassifish or tomcat
+ Glassifish or tomcat,
-MySql Connector
+ MySql Connector,

 #Home Page